stefan-kolb/paas-profiles/CONTRIBUTING.md

     git clone git@github.com:your-username/paas-profiles.git

-Please see below how to setup your environment for development.
+Please see below how to setup your environment for development if you haven't done so already.
 Make your change.
 Add tests for your change.
 Make sure the tests and code style validations pass:

     bundle exec rake